TheVedanshDixit/Cognetix_ProjectName/README.md

-# Project Name
+# Cogentix_ProjectName

 ## Objective
-Briefly describe the project goal.
+ALL project of Machine Learning of Cogenetix

 ## Dataset
 Source of dataset (Kaggle / UCI / MovieLens etc.)